georgebrock/sindresorhus.github.com/_apps/speediness.md

 <a id="ios"></a>
 #### Can you add support for iOS?

 This is unfortunately not possible at this time as the app relies on the built-in [`networkQuality` command-line tool](https://support.apple.com/en-gb/HT212313), which does not exist on iOS.
-Someone would have to reverse-engineer `networkQuality` for me to be able to support iOS.
+Someone would have to implement the [“Responsiveness under Working Conditions” RFC](https://github.com/network-quality/draft-ietf-ippm-responsiveness/blob/master/draft-ietf-ippm-responsiveness.txt) in Swift.
+[Reference implementation in Go.](https://github.com/network-quality/goresponsiveness) Let me know if you end up making a Swift package for this.

 #### Is the app native?